-You may contact Kevin Snedden, Director of Professional Standards, at email@example.com if you have any questions.
+You may contact Kevin Snedden, Deputy Executive Director of Programs and Services, at email@example.com if you have any questions.

 Will it be hard?
 Do I know enough?
 What if I don’t pass?

 Are these crazy rumors true?

 We are here to help you understand as much as possible about the exam as well as to address your concerns.
 We are always happy to talk with you and listen to your input.
 We want to help.

 We hope you find it useful.